zhuyuezx/zhuyuezx.github.io/_posts/2022-01-21-why-are-leaves-green.markdown

 category: Research
 image: /images/image-8.jpg
 ---
+**Leaves are always linked with the color "GREEN", and if you ask somebody: "why are leaves green?"
+The answer would probably be: "Because of the cholorphyll, and they are green."
+However, this has not answered the core question - so why cholophyll is green?
+With such doubt, I started the research about this topic and gained a lot throughout the process.**

 This research was conducted in June 2020.
 Although it seems nosense, actually there's a whole lot story about it - we can even start from the origin of cell.

 In one paragraph, we can seperate my personal explainations into four connected steps: